skiwithpete/alarmpi/README.md

   sudo apt-get install python-feedparser python-dnspython mpg123 festival

-*otional packages (not all commands will work in all environments):
+*optional packages (not all commands will work in all environments):

   sudo pip install pyvona